 Polytar, one of the most popular coal tar shampoos at that time, was completely withdrawn.
 Coal tar shampoos started to disappear from the shelves.

-This prompted the EU to overturn its own ruling.
+The more recent studies prompted the EU to overturn its own ruling.
 The FDA maintains that there is no scientific evidence that the tar in OTC products is carcinogenic.
+In addition, an article in the Journal of American Academy of Dermatology in 2009 attempted to set the record straight by stating that there was ‘no cancer danger using coal tar to treat skin’.

 Despite its 75-year history of documented use without any clear evidence of increased cancer risk in low doses, some skepticism remains.
 Formulations containing more than five percent crude coal tar are listed as carcinogenic by the World Health Organization.
 California still insists that coal tars treatments are labeled, Warning: This product contains chemicals known to the state of California to cause cancer.